Attributes Entitites «Prev Next»

 These entities represent predefined characters that are not keyboard characters or that might be interpreted incorrectly by the browser.
 For example, &lt; represents the "less than" left-angle bracket character (<).
 Entities are defined in HTML to help define certain characters that might otherwise be interpreted differently.

-Built-in entities
+Built-in Entities

 In XML, there are five built-in entities that you need not define but can readily use.
 These are: